Today’s post is to help you pick the best cold weather hunting gloves.

 Use Hand Warmers For Extra Warmth

-- TO ACTIVATE - Remove warmer from outer package, shake to activate.
-Warmer heats up in 15-30 minutes.
-If heat decreases, expose warmer to air and shake.
-After use, dispose with regular garbage.
-Ingredients will not harm the environment.
+- 🔥HOW TO ACTIVATE - Open the package, expose the warmer to air, and allow 15-30 minutes to heat up fully.
+If warmth decreases, expose warmer to air again and shake.
+After use, dispose of with regular trash.

 These HotHands hand warmers are a great and easy way to add extra warmth.